russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What are the key takeaways from All Marketers Are Liars: The Power of Telling Authentic Stories in a Low-Trust World?

-How many pages is All Marketers Are Liars: The Power of Telling Authentic Stories in a Low-Trust World and when was it published?
+How does Seth Godin suggest marketers can build trust in their narratives in All Marketers Are Liars: The Power of Telling Authentic Stories in a Low-Trust World?